kckennylau/ClassFieldTheory/CONTRIBUTING.md

-# Contributing to [Project]
+# Contributing to ClassFieldTheory

-Thank you for your interest in contributing to [Project]!
-We welcome contributions from the community and appreciate your efforts to improve the project.
-Please follow the guidelines below to ensure a smooth contribution process.

-[ADD CONTENTS HERE]
+This project is going public in mid-July 2025 and initially we will be accepting contributions from the attendees of the [Clay Math "Formalizing Class Field Theory" workshop](https://www.claymath.org/events/formalizing-class-field-theory/).